CampagneLaboratory/variationanalysis-apps/prepare-sbi-training-set-3/Readme.md

 **How does this app work?**

 Using the _generate-genotype-sets-0.02_ script from [Variation Analysis](https://github.com/CampagneLaboratory/variationanalysis), it makes parallel genotype calls to generate Sequence Base Information's sets that can be used to train DL callers.
+The app runs inside a Docker image for an improved reproducibility of the results.

 **What data are required for this app to run?**

+* One or several alignments in the [Goby](http://campagnelab.org/software/goby/) format.
-* The genome that the reads were mapped against, indexed with [Goby](http://campagnelab.org/software/goby/).
+* The genome that the reads were mapped against, indexed with Goby.
-* One or several alignments in the Goby format.
 * True Genotypes in VCF format.
 * (Optional) An optional chromosome prefix adjustment.
 Use -chr to remove chr from the start of reference id in the VCF.
 Use +chr to add chr at the start of reference id in the VCF.
 Use when the alignment and VCF disagree on the chromsome prefix.
 * Options provided to goby when exporting the sbi files. -n controls how many bases need to be different from the reference for the base to be output. -t indicates how many distinct read indices need to be observed at a site for this site to be output.